aayush1234434-stack/Persistent-Code-Review-Agent-/README.md

 - Scope GitHub tokens as narrowly as possible
 - Keep dashboard access behind `DASHBOARD_API_KEY`
 - Treat PR code, filenames, comments, and policy files as untrusted input

-## Status

-This is a strong prototype and early production candidate.
-It is ready to push to GitHub and improve incrementally through issues and pull requests.